-a.
+- a.
 This permit does not authorize "stormwater discharge associated with industrial activity" as defined in N.J.A.C.
 7:14A-1.2.
 Types of facilities that a Highway Agency may operate and that are considered to be engaging in "industrial activity" include but are not limited to certain landfills and recycling facilities, certain transportation facilities (including certain local passenger transit and air transportation facilities), certain facilities handling domestic sewage or sewage sludge, steam electric power generating facilities, and construction activity that disturbs five acres or more (see N.J.A.C.
 7:14A-1.2 for the full definition of "stormwater discharge associated with industrial activity").
 Any Highway Agency that operates an industrial facility with such a discharge must submit a separate request for authorization (RFA) or individual permit application for that discharge.
-An RFA submitted for the Highway Agency Stormwater General Permit does not qualify as an RFA for such a discharge.
+An RFA submitted for the Highway Agency Stormwater General Permit does not qualify as an RFA for such a discharge. - i.

-- i.
 Deadlines to apply for a NJPDES permit for "stormwater discharge associated with industrial activity" are set forth in N.J.A.C.
 7:14A-24.4(a)1.
-If such a discharge is from a facility (other than an airport, powerplant, or uncontrolled sanitary landfill) that is owned or operated by a Highway Agency with a population of less than 100,000, the Highway Agency shall submit the RFA or individual permit application by March 10, 2003 or [insert the date 30 days from the effective date of N.J.A.C.
-7:14A-24], whichever is later.
+If such a discharge is from a facility (other than an airport, powerplant, or uncontrolled sanitary landfill) that is owned or operated by a Highway Agency with a population of less than 100,000, the Highway Agency shall submit the RFA or individual permit application by March 3, 2004.
 If such a discharge is from any other industrial facility, N.J.A.C.
-7:14A-24.4(a)1 specifies earlier deadlines to apply. - b.
+7:14A-24.4(a)1 specifies earlier deadlines to apply.

+- b.
 This permit does not authorize "stormwater discharge associated with small construction activity" as defined in N.J.A.C.
 7:14A-1.2.
 In general, this is the discharge to surface water of stormwater from construction activity that disturbs at least one but less than five acres (see N.J.A.C.
 7:14A-1.2 for the full definition).
 Any Highway Agency that operates a construction site with such a discharge must submit a separate RFA or individual permit application for that discharge.
 An RFA submitted for the Highway Agency Stormwater General Permit does not qualify as an RFA for such a discharge. - c.
-This permit does not authorize any stormwater discharge that is authorized under another NJPDES permit. - d.
-This permit does not authorize stormwater discharges from projects or activities that conflict with an adopted WQM plan.
+This permit does not authorize any stormwater discharge that is authorized under another NJPDES permit.
+A Highway Agency does not have to implement measures contained in this NJPDES permit for stormwater discharges at facilities owned or operated by that Highway Agency that are regulated under a separate NJPDES stormwater permit authorizing those discharges. - d.
+This permit does not authorize stormwater discharges from projects or activities that conflict with an adopted areawide or Statewide WQM plan.